 - A change in bowel habits i.e. diarrhea or constipation (where there is no other obvious reason)

 - Pain or discomfort in the stomach area

 - Weight loss

 There are many tests for bowel cancer that can be used to determine the presence of cancerous growth.
 The tests that can be employed are:

 - FOBT - This stands for Faecal Occult Blood Test and is designed to find the presence of blood in the faeces, which may not be obvious to the naked eye.
 This test is free for Australians aged 50 years and over.
 The test kit can be used at home and samples sent for testing

 - Colonoscopy or Sigmoidoscopy - A Colonoscopy allows a surgeon to inspect the whole length of the large bowel with a camera on the end of a flexible tube and to remove tissue for analysis.
 A Sigmoidoscopy uses a similar device to check the rectum and the left-hand side of the lower colon

 - Barium enema - This type of test can show any swelling or lumps in the colon

 - Blood testing (to find CEA - Carcinoembryonic Antigen - which is produced in large volumes by some types of cancer cell)

 If you notice symptoms of bowel cancer, make sure to consult your doctor without delay.
 Early diagnosis and prompt treatment are necessary.
-If you require consultation for treating bowel cancer, feel free to get in touch with Dr Raaj Chandra.
-With three clinics across Melbourne – Fitzroy, Surrey Hills and Bundoora – there is a practice near you.
-To book a consultation, call today on (03) 8803 4321.
+If you require consultation for treating bowel cancer, please get in touch.

 To know more, see the Procedures section on this site.